To stay informed about economic developments, legal updates, and key trends in our services, subscribe to our newsletter.

 Investments in subsidiaries and associates

-Review the list of subsidiaries and associates and provide their annual reports.
-For investments measured at cost, management must evaluate whether the carrying amount reflects current value and recognise impairment where necessary.
+Review the list of subsidiaries and associates and provide their annual reports to the accountant.
+For investments measured at cost, it is necessary to assess whether the carrying amount in the balance sheet still reflects the actual condition and value of the investment.

 Investment property